 We have several short-term leases on our IBX hubs that are located outside of North America.
-For example, we currently lease approximately 86,100 square feet for our facility in Singapore, of which approximately 71,900 square feet expires in the third quarter of 2003.
-Upon its expiration, we may not be able to renew our leases under reasonable terms, if at all and may have to relocate our IBX hubs to other facilities.
+Upon their expiration, we may not be able to renew our leases under reasonable terms, if at all and may have to relocate our IBX hubs to other facilities.
 A relocation of any IBX hub could result in service interruptions and significant additional expenses.
 In addition, seeking a new facility could divert management's attention and our resources.